 Where appropriate, referrals will be made for staff to other external mental health practitioners.
 The following provides an overview of the process followed when situations emerge that require an external referral.

 Triggers

-- Staff member or player requests support on a mental health or wellbeing issue - Staff member requests support on behalf of another on a mental health or wellbeing issue - Instigation of a formal procedure, for example, disciplinary - Allegation of bullying or victim of bullying/threats either online or in person
+- Staff member or player requests support on a mental health or wellbeing issue - Staff member requests support on behalf of another on a mental health or wellbeing issue

 Action